irkit/android-sdk/README.md

 - Set up IRKit devices
 - Learn remote signals
 - Send remote signals

+## Download

+If you are using Android Studio, add the following line to the `dependencies` section in your module-level build.gradle.

+    compile 'com.getirkit:irkit-android-sdk:1.0.0'

 ## How to run the example app